 Jenny Samms, Consultant specialising in Aboriginal and social housing

 Nicholas Proud, CEO, Powerhousing

 Restoring community.
-How can housing transform the way we live in community?
+How can housing transform the way we live in the community?

 A housing co-operative is a community of people who voluntarily work together to meet their common need for affordable, secure and sustainable housing.
 Housing co-ops empower residents to make decisions about the management and maintenance of their homes.
 The co-op model results in economic, social and environmental benefits to both members and the wider community.
 Housing co-ops provide more than just housing and are an important solution, both in the past, present and into the future.